 - Retaining (good) staff.
 While this isn’t isolated to the community sector, more and more staff are disillusioned with their roles, salary and the growing entrepreneurial movement driving them to start their own businesses.

-As a CEO or General Manager, what do you do?
+As a Social Impact CEO or General Manager, what do you do?

 For many of these things, you just have to keep across where you are up to/your strategies, and try to keep moving forward.
 Worrying won’t change it and making reactive decisions will most likely backfire and not consider the long-term direction for your organisation.